coding-blocks-ebooks/blocks-of-android/17-firebase/PushNotifications.md

             Toast.makeText(baseContext, msg, Toast.LENGTH_SHORT).show()
         }
 ```
+Next, open the firebase console and fill in the topic whose subscribers you wish to notify.

 With this, we are done with sending out the notifications.
 The next part is about receiving the messages:
 ```
 override fun onMessageReceived(remoteMessage: RemoteMessage?) {